RiseVision/risevision.github.io/src/pages/protocol/Transactions.md

 transaction data block according to the transaction type.
 Then the sender generates a hash of the transaction using the SHA-256 hashing algorithm.
-The sender then generates a signature by passing the generated hash to an Ed25519 signature algorithm using his / her key-pair (`[TODO add link to Security]`).
+The sender then generates a signature by passing the generated hash to an Ed25519 signature algorithm using his / her [link href="pages/protocol/Identity!key-pairs"]key-pair[/link].
 The generated signature is then appended to the transaction data block.
 This process is repeated if the sender has a second key, or if the account is a multisignature account.

 ### TransactionIDs